German Peasants' War: Battle of Leipheim

 On 4 April 1525, 5,000 peasants, the Leipheimer Haufen (literally: the Leipheim Bunch), gathered near Leipheim to rise against the city of Ulm.
 A band of five companies, plus approximately 25 citizens of Leipheim, assumed positions west of the town.
-League reconnaissance reported to the Truchsess that the peasants were well-armed.
+League reconnaissance reported to Georg, Truchsess von Waldburg that the peasants were well-armed.
 They had cannons with powder and shot and they numbered 3,000–4,000.
 They took an advantageous position on the east bank of the Biber.
 On the left stood a wood, and on their right, a stream and marshland; behind them, they had erected a wagon fortress, and they were armed with arquebuses and some light artillery pieces.

 As he had done in earlier encounters with the peasants, the Truchsess negotiated while he continued to move his troops into advantageous positions.
 Keeping the bulk of his army facing Leipheim, he dispatched detachments of horse from Hesse and Ulm across the Danube to Elchingen.
 The detached troops encountered a separate group of 1,200 peasants engaged in local requisitions, and entered into combat, dispersing them and taking 250 prisoners.
 At the same time, the Truchsess broke off his negotiations, and received a volley of fire from the main group of peasants.
 He dispatched a guard of light horse and a small group of foot soldiers against the fortified peasant position.
 This was followed by his main force; when the peasants saw the size of his main force—his entire force was 1,500 horse, 7,000-foot, and 18 field guns—they began an orderly retreat.
 Of the 4,000 or so peasants who had manned the fortified position, 2,000 were able to reach the town of Leipheim itself, taking their wounded with them in carts.
 Others sought to escape across the Danube, and 400 drowned there.
 The Truchsess' horse units cut down an additional 500.
 This was the first important battle of the war.